JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 ### 3.2 Use.state

-The first thing we would like to mimic is the React's `useState` hook.
+The first thing we'd like to mimic is the React's `useState` hook.
 Just to give you an idea, this is what a component using it would typically look like in React:

 ```jsx
 // Our Counter component if made in React: